 You will adore the away-from-it-all experience and visit some of Iberia’s most beautiful medieval towns, monasteries and vineyards, and feel you have been away for months!

 Head south to the beautiful Roman city of Coimbra and discover the tranquil sanctuary of Fatima.
 Next, explore the famous sights of Lisbon before travelling to the picturesque town of Sintra, with its panoramic views and the famous Royal Palace.

 Arrive in Porto, where your five-star floating hotel is moored.
 Here an attentive crew will welcome you aboard, ensuring you settle into your comfortable and extremely well-equipped cabin.

-Salamanca is dominated by its two cathedrals and Spain’s oldest university founded in 1215, which for four centuries was one of the civilised world’s most important seats of study.
-The Spanish Inquisition’s records are still kept here, and as early as the sixteenth century it boasted some twelve thousand students.
-You can see beautifully preserved lecture halls with their vaulted ceilings and you can imagine Christopher Columbus addressing the most learned men of the day or legal experts constructing the international laws originating here.
+Salamanca is dominated by its two cathedrals and its university.
+Founded in 1218, the university is the oldest in Spain and was one of the civilised world’s most important seats of study for over 400 years.
+The Spanish Inquisition’s records are still kept here, and as early as the 16th century it boasted some 12,000 students.
+Seeing its immaculately preserved lecture halls with their vaulted ceilings, it’s easy to conjure an image of Christopher Columbus addressing the learned men of the day or legal experts constructing the international laws that originate here.

 We depart the ship and leave behind the terraced hillsides of the Douro Valley.
 Heading south, our journey takes us inland as the wild seascapes of the Atlantic coast gradually give way to a hinterland of fertile fields and pine forests.